 Donald Junior and Eric were seen conversing with locals and pouring pints of Guinness in the West Clare village.

-Two of Donald Trump’s sons went on a mini pub crawl on Wednesday night in Doonbeg, while their father stayed in his international golf and hotel resort near the village.
+Two of Donald Trump’s sons went on a mini pub crawl in June 2019 in Doonbeg, while their father stayed in his international golf and hotel resort near the village.

 Eric and Donald Junior were greeted by a rapturous reception when they appeared in three different Doonbeg pubs, enjoying pints of Guinness and posing for selfies with locals out on the street.